Financing Your Studies

-Leeds Beckett University, like most other universities, sets its postgraduate fees to reflect the mode of study (part-time or full-time) and your residency status (UK, EU, Channel Islands, Isle of Man, and International).
-It also depends on the course you have chosen, with the fees varying from course to course.
-For the most accurate breakdown of costs view the online prospectus or contact our Fees Team at firstname.lastname@example.org.
+We set our postgraduate fees to reflect the mode of study (part-time or full-time) and your residency status (UK, EU, Channel Islands, Isle of Man, and International).
+Your fees will also depend on the course you have chosen.

 Paying Your Fees in Instalments

 We recognise how difficult it can be to pay your fees in one lump sum.
 That's why, if your course lasts at least a full academic year and costs a minimum of £325, we offer instalment options of two, three or seven payments, subject to conditions.
 The three instalments option is open only to those who have taken out the postgraduate loan, to coincide with your loan payments.
 Find out more on our student hub pages.

 Please note, instalment arrangements are not available if your fees are paid by a sponsor or employer.

 Postgraduate Loan scheme

 Eligible courses starting in the 2019/20 academic year will allow eligible students to apply for up to £10,906 as a contribution towards your course and living costs.Your payment will be spread out across the length of your course and will be paid into your bank account in three installments each academic year.

 Starting in 2018, the Department of Health will no longer fund tuition fees through Health Education England or bursaries through the NHS BSA to new students on Postgraduate Healthcare courses studying in England.
 Instead, English domiciled students new to a Postgraduate Healthcare course in 2019-20 will be eligible for the standard undergraduate package of support.
 For more information please click here.